-The work of Fernando Vidal was the first to shed light on the important role played in Piaget's oeuvre by his moral convictions (Vidal, 1994, cited in Kohler, 2009 [2008]).
-Even though, following the Second World War, the image of a second Piaget has been confirmed, one based on the study of an 'epistemic subject' that offered developmental psychology explanatory models that seemed to be safe from any parti pris, the values that can be detected in his oeuvre are not at all circumstantial, but 'relate to the very substance of his thought' (Vidal, 2000: 35).
-Following the failure of an early novel, Recherche, 17 to gain recognition amongst philosophers and most significantly by his teacher Arnold Reymond, Piaget abandoned metaphysics, although he remained faithful to his viewpoint on immanence, progress and equilibrium, for which a reading of Recherche helps in understanding the fundamental axiological dimension.
-He never gave up his private conviction that the ideal norm towards which progress was leading is perfect equilibrium, the assimilation of the universe by the mind (Vidal, 2000: 35).
-Following these analyses, which have only recently revealed the convictions that underpin the Piagetian edifice, we will endeavour at this point to clarify the societal-cultural project from his autobiographical writings, including Recherche.
+The work of Fernando Vidal was the first to shed light on the important role played in Piaget's oeuvre by his scientific convictions.
+(Richard Kohler [2008] (2009)xxi Even when, following the second world war, the image of a second Piaget was being confirmed, one based on the study of an "epistemic subject" that offered developmental psychology explanatory models that seemed to be safe from any parti pris, the values that can be detected in his oeuvre were not at all circumstantial, but "relate to the very substance of his thought".
+(Vidal, 2000: 35) Following the failure of an early novel, Recherche xxii, to gain recognition amongst philosophers and most significantly by his teacher Arnold Reymond, Piaget abandoned metaphysics although he remained faithful to his viewpoint on immanence, progress and equilibrium, for which a reading of Recherche helps in understanding the fundamental axiological dimension.
+He never gave up his private conviction that the ideal norm towards which progress was leading is perfect equilibrium, the assimilation of the universe by the mind.
+(Vidal, 2000: 35) Following these analyses which have only recently revealed the convictions that underpin the Piagetian edifice, we will endeavour at this point to clarify the societalcultural project from his autobiographical writings including Recherche.

-Rather than simply a Bildungsroman about the spiritual crisis of a young man, Sébastien, who suffers the turmoils of a period marked by the dazzling achievements of the sciences, the impulse particularly of evolutionary theories, the decline of religious convictions and the war, Recherche is a philosophical essay.
-The last part of the essay as Piaget wrote more than thirty-five years later - explains the author's ideas and more exactly his solution to them.
+Rather than simply a bildüngsroman about the spiritual crisis of a young man, Sébastien, who suffers the turmoils of a period marked by the dazzling achievements of the sciences, under the impulse particularly of evolutionary theories, the decline of religious convictions, and by the war, Recherche is a philosophical essay.
+The last part of the essay - as Piaget wrote more than thirty-five years later - explains the author's ideas and more exactly his solution to them.
 War is a symptom of the troubles affecting the ideas of a period because, writes the young Piaget, ideas lead the world.
 And evil takes root in the conflict then occurring between science and faith (Piaget, 1918: 71).
 In Catholicism, the social body seems inert because its unity is constructed at the expense of individual diversity (Piaget, 1918: 35).
-The religion that organized the old order, by leaving it to revelation and authority, is not adapted to the spiritual and moral needs of modernity: '... more than ever we need to save the social order and a faith that is paralysed will never be able to save the world' (Piaget, 1918: 21).
+The religion that organised the old order, by leaving it to revelation and authority, is not adapted to the spiritual and moral needs of modernity: "more than ever we need to save the social order and a faith that is paralysed will never be able to save the world" (Piaget, 1918: 21).
 Piaget was convinced that the solution must be offered by biology.
-He describes the mystical confidence of his character, shared with a number of scientists, in evolutionism's 'universal doctrine of explanation and liberation' and his enthusiasm for 'the invasion of this doctrine that revolutionised the moral sciences, psychology, sociology, all the disciplines up to and including the theory of knowledge itself' (Piaget, 1918: 57).
-Auguste Comte seemed to him to have been a much more profound precursor than had been thought, 'who had attempted one of the most interesting reconciliations of science and faith ... that is, the search for a humanity organized on the basis of order and progress.
-No more dogmatism, but a pure faith and a free science' (Piaget, 1918: 86).
-A new ideal was to be found, and it was for Piaget to develop the solution that would dominate all of his scientific work.
+He describes the mystical confidence of his character, shared with a number of scientists, in evolutionism's "universal doctrine of explanation and liberation" and his enthusiasm for "the invasion of this doctrine that revolutionised the moral sciences, psychology, sociology, all the disciplines up to and including the theory of knowledge itself."
+(Piaget, 1918: 57) Auguste Comte seemed to him to have been a much more profound precursor than had been thought, "who had attempted one of the most interesting reconciliations of science and faith (...) that is the search for a humanity organised on the basis of order and progress.
+No more dogmatism, but a pure faith and a free science."
+(Piaget, 1918: 86) A new ideal was to be found, and it was for Piaget to develop the solution that would dominate all of his scientific work.